webnamics/u-dicom-viewer/README.md

 <hr />
 <p>This software can only be used as a reviewing or scientific software and cannot be used as a medical device for primary diagnostic or any other clinical practice.</p>

-<p><strong>Universal Dicom Viewer</strong> or <strong>UDV</strong> is a simple but functional DICOM viewer for any device with a web browser, it allows to open and view 2D medical images in a wide variety of DICOM formats.</p>
+<p><strong>U Dicom Viewer</strong> or <strong>UDV</strong> is a simple but functional DICOM viewer for any device with a web browser, it allows to open and view 2D medical images in a wide variety of DICOM formats.</p>

 <h2><a id="user-content-acknowledgments" class="anchor" aria-hidden="true" href="#acknowledgments"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg></a>Key features</h2>
 <ul>